 You invest to make money.
 The amount of money you make depends primarily on 3 factors:

 1. When you invest.
 If you wait until the tax deadline to make an IRA contribution, you'll miss out on more than 15 months of compounding.
 If you have the financial flexibility to choose when you contribute to your IRA, do it as soon as possible.
-Learn how time is related to risk and reward.
+Learn how time is related to risk and reward

 3. Asset allocation.
-Bonds, stocks, and short-term cash reserves are all asset types.
+Bonds, stocks, and cash are all asset types.
 When you invest, you can choose what percentage of your total portfolio you want to allocate to each asset type.
 Depending on where you are in your investing journey, you may choose a more aggressive allocation (e.g., a higher percentage in stocks) or a lower-risk allocation (e.g., a higher percentage in bonds).

 How much can an IRA grow?

-In each example, you're contributing a total of $210,000 to your IRA over the course of 30 years.
+This example is based on an investor making a $7,000 contribution in January of the current year (early) and realizing a 6% return versus a $7,000 contribution in April the following year (late) realizing a 6% return.
+In each example, you’re contributing a total of $210,000 to your IRA over the course of 30 years.
 The difference in earnings is due entirely to the timing of your contributions.

 Make contributions a priority